VanillaPlusNet/website/input/server-info/rules.md

 * Any form of hacking or cheating is not allowed.

+### Scamming for Unbans or Unmutes

+* Attempting to scam or deceive others by offering unbans or unmutes via the store or elsewhere is not allowed and will result in a ban.

 ### No Duping

 * Exploitation of any duplication glitches is not allowed.